 So back to the question.

-The answer, as ever, is YES, but with a wider level of participation it has become more compelling for those who already have "skin in the game".
+The answer, as ever, is YES, but with a wider level of participation it has become more compelling for those who already have "skin in the game" and know the ins and outs.
 As the saying goes , "follow the smart money" especially as the wall of cash has not budged the multiples needle very much so it is not as if you could be overpaying or buying into a bubble.